 How many bikes do teams have at the Tour de France?

 Most riders will usually have two bikes available to them on any given day, with key riders having even more.
 Some teams will also have two different types of bike - one that is lighter in weight for the climbing days, and another that is more aerodynamic for the flatter, faster days.
 They will also have one or two time trial bikes per rider for the time trial stages.

 If you extrapolate that out to eight riders per team and take into account bikes that have been crashed out, it's not uncommon for teams to have 60 framesets and over 100 wheelsets.
 Hunt Bike Wheels previously confirmed to Cyclingnews that it supplied 115 wheelsets to Qhubeka Assos for the 2021 Giro d'Italia.

 Can you buy a Tour de France bike?

-UCI rules say teams can only use technology that is available to the public, or prototypes of tech that are planned to make it into the public domain within 12 months.
+To simplify, this means teams can only use technology that is available to the public, or prototypes of tech that are planned to make it into the public domain within 12 months.

 Enjoy your first month for just £1 / $1 / €1

 *Read any 5 articles for free in each 30-day period, this automatically resets

 After your trial you will be billed £4.99 $7.99 €5.99 per month, cancel anytime.
 Or sign up for one year for just £49 $79 €59

 Join now for unlimited access